C-Mierez/NextJS-State/README.md

 --

-A better yet more complex way of using React Query is
+A better yet more complex way of using React Query is using Hydrated State.

+When getting the SSR props, we instead create a new `QueryClient` from which to `prefetchQuery` the data from the endpoint.
+And instead of the usual return, we `dehydrate` the fetched state.

+Then, it is required to wrap the tree in a `Hydrate` component that uses the `dehydratedState` from the *pageProps*.

+Data can then be accessed from the page using the same `useQuery` hook.

+> The are some cool things happening here:
+> - The page doesn't care about what happened.
+If the data was **not** prefetched, it will fetch it during the `useQuery`.
+> - Doing multiple `prefetchQuery` becomes easier and cleaner, as they all get stored on the same `QueryClient`.

+### Redux